shsagir/play-area-sync/docs/git-deployment.md

 ### Resetting the remote repo

+To start with a complete new Git history, you can now reset your repository.
+This can be done with the `reset` command like so:

 ```
 # Reset the remote repo (delete remote Git repo & vendor folder):
 $ ssh {{ssh-user}}@deploy.{{region}}.frbit.com reset
 ```

+The reset operation is non-destructive, meaning: It does not generate a release.
+Thereby your live App continues to operate without any interruption.
+The new release will only be build on the next push (of your new code base).
+A repository reset also removes any sustained directory (the `vendor` folder, so a following [Composer](composer) install requires to download everything once again).

 ### Git with a GUI or IDE